 Starting in version 1.1, Dgraph has support for a type system.
 At the moment, the type system is basic but can be used already to categorize nodes and query them based on their type.
 The type system is also used during expand queries.

-So in order to Expand or Delete nodes.
-You need to define your Types correctly.
-You can see in detail more about the Type System here.
+So in order to expand or delete nodes, you need to define your types correctly.
+You can see more about the Type System here.

 Data types and Schema

 There was some magic in the last query because some of the queried

 The truth is that there is a schema to tell us how to interpret an edge.